Kaniska10/myownspace/control/Readme.md

 kubectl apply -f app.mydomain.com_myresources.yaml kubectl apply -f myresource.yaml

 I verified that custom resource was created all fine.
-Didn't find any issue controller-manager pod log either, as there I only see the controller manager startup log statements.
+Didn't find any issue in the controller-manager pod log either, as there I only see the controller manager startup log statements.
 I had initially thought that perhaps the myresource_controller.go file written for the reconciler has to be explicitly invoked from main.go inside the operator sdk package but then while checking the main.go I saw that the reconciler function is already invoked during the startup of the manager, so should ideally be picked automatically.

 Also I checked permissions which are already bundled as part of the operator sdk package in config/rbac location & they look fine.
 SO this issue would require further investigation.